Msingi-AI/MsingiAI-Tokenizers/CONTRIBUTING.md

 - Test tokenizers with diverse datasets to ensure robustness.

 ### 5. 🤝 Community Engagement
-- Share ideas, feedback, or challenges in the [Discussions](https://github.com/your-repo/discussions) section.
-- Help others in the community by answering questions or reviewing pull requests.
+- Share ideas, feedback, or challenges in our [Discord community](https://discord.gg/your-discord-link).- Help others in the community by answering questions or reviewing pull requests.

 ## Contribution Workflow